saturdaymp/XPlugins.Notifications/README.md

 Will only find notifications that have not been canceled.
 On iOS this will only return notifications in the future.
 It won't find notifications in the past.

-# Recieve Notifications Quick Start
+# Receive Notifications Quick Start
-Now that you can send notifications it would be nice to reacte when you get one.
+Now that you can send notifications it would be nice to react when you get one.
 The below will let your Xamarin Forms handle incoming local notifications.

 ## Platform Specific Setup
 Similar to scheduling notifications it requires a small amount of platform specific code.